Acknowledgement of Country

 Trinity College embraces and celebrates First Nations cultures and welcomes Aboriginal and Torres Strait Islander students to apply.
 Hear from some of our students below, on their experiences of living at Trinity College.

-At Trinity, we have a full-time Indigenous Support Officer who provides a key point of contact for Aboriginal and Torres Strait Islander students.
-She helps students navigate the application process, including scholarships and ABSTUDY (which can cover some, if not all, of your college and university fees).
-She also helps students with study plans, referrals to other services, and coordinates cultural initiatives for First Nations students and the wider Trinity community.
+At Trinity, we have a full-time Indigenous Student Liaison Officer who provides a key point of contact for Aboriginal and Torres Strait Islander students.
+Our liaison helps students navigate the application process, including scholarships and ABSTUDY (which can cover some, if not all, of your college and university fees).
+Our liaison also helps students with study plans, referrals to other services, and coordinates cultural initiatives for First Nations students and the wider Trinity community.

 Trinity College works closely with Murrup Barak, the Melbourne Institute for Indigenous Development at the University of Melbourne.